jiarui1991/CMPE202-Team-Hackathon/README.md

 ### Class Specifications:

 #### - MyWorld:
-Declare the ui components to display in the greenfoot.
+Declares the ui components to display in the greenfoot.

 #### - GasPumpMachine:
 You want to handle the logic part there. <br />